-OVIC has been advised by the Department of Transport that the Victorian lockdown is having an impact on its ability to access to train CCTV footage from cameras on trains (this restriction is limited to train CCTV footage only).
+OVIC was advised by the Department of Transport that during the Victorian lockdown it experienced an impact on its ability to access train CCTV footage from cameras on trains (this restriction was limited to train CCTV footage only).

 In addition, the Department of Education and Training has advised that access to documents located at some schools is restricted, due to limited staff at schools and/or staff working remotely.